 Currently no events planned.

-The Basel Institute on Governance, RISE Project, and the Organised Crime and Corruption Reporting Project (OCCRP) are hosting a training workshop on Financial Investigations and Asset Recovery – “Follow the money”.
-The workshop, targeting participants from public sector law enforcement and investigative non-state actors within Switzerland, will be held in Basel, Switzerland, on 28-29 April 2016.
+The Basel Institute on Governance, RISE Project, and the Organised Crime and Corruption Reporting Project are pleased to invite you to a training workshop on Financial Investigations and Asset Recovery – “Follow the money”.

 For the first time C5, in partnership with the Basel Institute on Governance, are bringing together the anti-corruption and compliance community throughout Switzerland.

 This two-day conference has been developed through in-depth research with leaders in anti-corruption, compliance and risk management and in partnership with the Basel Institute on Governance.
 Designed to provide all attendees with the best platform for networking and sharing experiences of cutting-edge risk mitigation strategies in compliance.

 From 1 - 4 December 2016 you will find the Basel Institute on Governance at the International Anti-Corruption Conference (IACC) in Panama City.
 The IACC is the world’s premier global forum for bringing together heads of state, civil society, the private sector and more to tackle the increasingly sophisticated challenges posed by corruption.